tlow87/creator-report/src/markdown/page.md

   - headline: Thanks for Reading
     image: ../images/footer-image.png
     subhead: About Linktree
-    paragraph: The Creator Economy is an exciting space to be in and Linktree is making sense of this evolving economy by working with the people who lead it–the creators.
-We’re on the go-to partner for creators.
-Thanks to this one-of-a-kind relationship, we can connect the rest of our industry to their world.<br><br><span>Everything from partnernships with key players and unique interactive tools, no one offers the tools that we do. </span>
+    paragraph: The creator economy is an exciting space to be in.
+Linktree is making sense of this evolving economy by working with the people who lead it–the creators.
+We’re the go-to partner for creators, and thanks to this one-of-a-kind relationship, we can connect the rest of our industry to their world.<br><br>From partnerships with key players to unique interactive tools that can't be found anywhere else – <span>everything we do and make exists to help creators thrive.</span>
 ---